abbr/BillEase/README.md

 *BillEase* depends on list and column names described below to function.
 Extending a list is allowed as long as these columns are not deleted.
 Renaming these columns are allowed, however.
 To rename a list, make sure to supply the new name to *Invoice Run.exe* documented in section [Console Application](#console-application) below.

 #### Accounts
 *Accounts* contain client information.
 Only *Title* column is mandatory.
 Changing the name of an account is allowed.
-However, the value of *Account* column in *Charges* list is copied from, not referencing to, the *Title* column of *Accounts* list, so the account name change will not propagate to *Charges* list.
+However, the value of *Account* column in *Charges* list described below is copied from, not referencing to, the *Title* column of *Accounts* list, so the account name change will not propagate to *Charges* list.
 Deleting an account is disallowed unless all consumption items associated with the account are deleted.

 #### Rates